Mercy Olubunmi

-Mercy Chubb (also Olubunmi) is a fictional character from the BBC soap opera EastEnders and its Internet spin-off EastEnders: E20, played by Bunmi Mojekwu.
+Mercy Olubunmi (also Chubb) is a fictional character from the BBC soap opera EastEnders and its Internet spin-off EastEnders: E20, played by Bunmi Mojekwu.
 Mercy is one of four main characters in EastEnders: E20, alongside Zsa Zsa Carter (Emer Kenny), Leon Small (Sam Attwater) and Fatboy (Ricky Norwood).
 She was the only character from the spin-off not to be automatically transitioned into EastEnders.
 It was subsequently announced that she would join EastEnders due to positive reaction to the character, and made her first appearance in the soap on 31 May 2010.
 In May 2011, it was announced that Mercy was to leave EastEnders and she departed on 12 July 2011.